rishabh23-byte/tictactoe/README.md

 # tictactoe

-SOme basic concepts of DOM manipulation and event handling
+Some basic concepts of DOM manipulation and event handling made the tictactoe game